 How about drone delivery services?
 Yes.
-Zipline, a California headquartered drone company, uses drones to deliver medicine for remote villages in Africa.
+Zipline, a California headquartered drone company, uses drones to deliver medicine to remote villages in Africa.
 Drones can be used for package delivery and to deliver your Pizza.
 And eventually, drones will be zipping around the controlled airspace above us to deliver a host of products.
 This delivery opportunity will take a lot longer than we anticipate.
-The technology and regulations for large scale beyond visible line of sight (BVLOS) operations are simply not in place for this to occur safely and reliably at scale.
-And when it arrives, this will probably be the domain of much larger operators such as Amazon, UPS, and FedEx, who are entrenched int he delivery business.
+The technology and regulations for large scale beyond visible line of sight (BVLOS) operations are not in place for this to occur safely and reliably at scale.
+And when it arrives, this will probably be the domain of much larger operators such as Amazon, UPS, and FedEx, who are entrenched in the delivery business.

-Drones are being used in the field by biologists and researchers to count everything from birds to polar bears.
+Drones are being used by biologists and researchers to count everything from birds to polar bears.
 Environmental enforcement teams use drones to look for hard to detect activities like illegal logging and the dumping of harmful substances.
 African wildlife reserves are using these mini flying machines to monitor and fight unlawful poaching.

 What about planting trees?
 How about spraying mosquito-infested ponds?
 How about a million other possibilities?

 Yes, yes, yes.
 All possible.
 All opportunities to enhance staff duties with the use of a drone.
 But that does not make them businesses.

 The big question is whether any of these are a significant, predictable, and serve-able market on which you can build a sustainably profitable business.